 in Great Britain plus some overseas sites.

 If you decide to link to any pages within this site, that's fine.
 All html pages will retain their names and addresses except the galleries.
-Due to limited web space, the galleries have been temporarily retired.
-I have made it clear from the start that the galleries are not permanent.
+Due to limited web space, the galleries have been retired.
+I made it clear from the start that the galleries are not permanent and could be hosted anywhere.